Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: 3 Results and discussion

 At low temperatures ($T < T^*$), the $\sim$0.15 ps excited state buildup time is comparable to the timescale for CDW gap reduction (quenching) observed in Tr-ARPES measurements at low pump fluence \cite{MHuber2022, SMathias2016, SFDuan2023}.
-This correlation strongly suggests that carrier multiplication via impact ionization, specifically interband scattering between the Ti 3$d$ and Se 4$p$ bands, significantly influences $\tau_{Buildup}$ in the low-temperature CDW phase \cite{SMathias2016}.
+This correlation is consistent with a scenario in which carrier multiplication via interband impact ionization, involving scattering between the Ti 3$d$ and Se 4$p$ bands, plays an important role in governing the excited-state buildup dynamics in the low-temperature CDW phase \cite{SMathias2016}.
 As temperature increases above $T^*$, the CDW gap continues to decrease and the Ti 3$d$ band shifts upward in energy.
 This expands the phase space for $e$-$e$ interband scattering, prolonging carrier accumulation near the Fermi level and consequently extending $\tau_{Buildup}$.
 When temperature exceeds $T_{\rm CDW}$, the CDW gap closes, and the characteristic band folding vanishes.
-In this normal state, optical excitation directly promotes electrons from the Ti 3$d$-derived valence band to the conduction band around the $\Gamma$ point.
+In this normal state, optical excitation directly promotes electrons from the Se 4$p$-derived valence band to the conduction band around the $\Gamma$ point.
 These hot electrons rapidly scatter away from $\Gamma$ and accumulate at the M point within the conduction band.
 The timescale for these interband scattering and accumulation processes aligns well with the $\sim$0.3 ps $\tau_{Buildup}$ observed in the normal state by Tr-ARPES \cite{CMonney2016}.
+This agreement highlights that ultrafast optical reflectivity captures the same underlying electronic relaxation processes identified by momentum-resolved probes, while providing a complementary, macroscopic perspective.

 Having analyzed the non-oscillatory response, we now turn to the significant oscillatory component of the $\Delta R/R$ signal.
-These oscillations are indicative of collective bosonic excitations and serve as a reliable measure of phase transitions \cite{HLiu2024, TDong2023}.
+These oscillations are indicative of collective bosonic excitations and serve as a reliable measure of phase transitions \cite{HLiu2024, YZZhao2023}.
 Prominent high-frequency oscillations appear instantaneously upon photoexcitation, superimposed on the $\Delta R/R$ profile (Figs.\ \blue{2(a)} and \blue{2(b)}).
-The time-domain oscillations, isolated by subtracting the non-oscillatory decay, are presented in Fig.\ \blue{3(a)} for several selected temperatures.
-As temperature increases, the oscillation amplitudes decrease, and a clear beating behavior emerges.
-This beating confirms the presence of multiple coexisting bosonic collective excitation modes.
+The oscillatory components, obtained by subtracting the non-oscillatory decay, are presented in Fig.\ \blue{3(a)} for several selected temperatures.
+With increasing temperature, the oscillation amplitudes gradually decrease and a clear beating pattern develops, reflecting the coexistence of multiple collective excitation modes with distinct frequencies.